Energy Savings to Date

 Year in Review

-- BOP saved the campus over $150,000 in ongoing annual utility costs in a 0.7 year payback period- the equivalent to a 140 per cent return on investment.
+- The BOP program, a partnership between UBC Okanagan and FortisBC, officially concluded in 2015 with significant results – the combined energy savings of 1,183,379 kWh and 5,544 GJ through the implementation of energy conservation projects reduces carbon emissions by 280 tCO2e and the program will save the campus over $150,000 in ongoing annual utility costs in a 0.7 year payback period - the equivalent to a 140 per cent return on investment.

 The Power of You

-- Continued engagement of the campus community through a range of energy reduction campaigns promoting a variety of initiatives and energy awareness, such as Turn Off the Lights and Power Down.
+- Continued communications-based engagement of the campus community through a range of energy reduction campaigns promoting a variety of initiatives and energy awareness, such as Turn Off the Lights, Power Down, and residence-focused Bundle Up.

-- The development of a new Three-Year Campus-Wide Conservation Awareness & Engagement Strategy commenced.
-Identified as a key recommendation of the Whole Systems Infrastructure Plan, the new strategy will leverage and scale up the Power of You's success.
+- Retaining the Power of You program identity, the UBC Okanagan campus developed a 3-Year Campus-Wide Conservation Awareness & Engagement Strategy in 2016.
+Identified as a key recommendation of the Whole Systems Infrastructure Plan, the new strategy leverages and scales up the Power of You's success, implementing awareness campaigns targeting all WSIP’s performance areas.
+The Power of You will commence with implementation in early 2017.

-Founded on the principles of community based social marketing, this energy conservation behaviour change program continued to provide education to staff, faculty and students with an aim to foster, promote, and assess the impact of voluntary actions to conserve energy and reduce environmental impacts in 2015.
+Founded on the principles of community based social marketing, this behaviour change program will continue to promote conservation awareness and action through the provision of education to staff, faculty and students with an aim to foster, promote, and assess the impact of voluntary actions to conserve energy and reduce environmental impacts in 2017.

 Campus Greenhouse Gas Emissions